rodrigobercini/ml-financial-market/README.md

-Machine Learning Applied to the Financial Market
+Machine Learning model for Stock Market Prediction
 ==============================

 This repository contains a Machine Learning model to predict stock market movements.